coreboot/coreboot/Documentation/mainboard/ocp/deltalake.md

 Delta Lake server is a single socket Cooper Lake Scalable Processor (CPX-SP) server.

 Yosemite-V3 has multiple configurations.
-Depending on configurations, it may host up to 4 Delta Lake servers in one sled.
+Depending on configurations, it may host up to 4 Delta Lake servers (blades) in one sled.

-The Yosemite-V3 program is in PVT phase.
-Facebook, Intel and partners jointly develop FSP/coreboot/LinuxBoot stack on Delta Lake as an alternative solution.
-This development reached EVT exit equivalent status.
+The Yosemite-V3 system is in mass production.
+Facebook, Intel and partners jointly develop Open System Firmware (OSF) solution on Delta Lake as an alternative solution.
+The OSF solution is based on FSP/coreboot/LinuxBoot stack.
+The OSF solution reached DVT exit equivalent status.

 ## Required blobs

-This board currently requires:
+Delta Lake server OSF solution requires:
 - FSP blob: The blob (Intel Cooper Lake Scalable Processor Firmware Support Package) is not yet available to the public.
-It will be made public some time after the MP (Mass Production) of CPX-SP.
+It will be made public soon by Intel with redistributable license.
 - Microcode: Available through github.com:otcshare/Intel-Generic-Microcode.git.
-- ME binary: Ignition binary will be made public some time after the MP of CPX-SP.
+- ME binary: Ignition binary will be made public soon by Intel with redistributable license.
 - ACM binaries: only required for CBnT enablement.
+Available under NDA with Intel.

 ## Payload
 - LinuxBoot: This is necessary only if you use LinuxBoot as coreboot payload.